Ishq Zahe Naseeb: Plot

 Jehangir chooses to take revenge by attempting to throw acid on Gohar's face but fails.
-He is jailed but comes out after some time on bail.
+He is jailed but is later released on bail.

-Meanwhile, Kashif secures a good position in Sameer's rival company and starts earning well.
-His boss Donia is a woman who uses a wheelchair and is bitter because her fiance left her.
-Kashif slowly helps her mend her trust and bring back her liveliness and she is able to walk again.
-Their relationship blossoms, as does Sameer and Gohars.
+Meanwhile, Kashif secures a good position in Sameer's rival company, "Jabbar Group of Companies", and starts earning well.
+His boss Donia is confined to a wheelchair and is bitter because her fiancé left her in the past.
+Kashif slowly helps her mend her trust and bring back her liveliness, and she is able to walk again.
+Their relationship blossoms, as does Sameer and Gohar's.

 Sabiha, fearing that Gohar is trying to trap Sameer, fires her as governess.
-In retaliation, Sameer gives her a position in his office, to work on an upcoming project with Donia’s company.
+In retaliation, Sameer gives her a position in his office, to work on an upcoming project with Donia's company.
 A subsequent meeting between the two companies leads to Gohar meeting Kashif after a long time.
 But neither of them speak about their failed attempt to marry each other, making themselves believe that they betrayed each other.

-Sabiha learns that Gohar is working at Sameer’s office and arrives to humiliate and demean her, hoping she’ll leave.
-In an attempt to save her respect, Sameer announces that he is engaged to Gohar, silencing his mother.
+Sabiha learns that Gohar is working at Sameer's office and arrives to humiliate and demean her, hoping she will leave.
+In an attempt to save her respect, Sameer announces his engagement to Gohar, silencing his mother.
 Later, during a dinner, he tells Gohar that he truly likes her and formally proposes to her.
 Gohar, on seeing Kashif, accepts the proposal.
 This is witnessed by Kashif and Donia who also happen to be there.
-Sameer comes to Gohar’s house with his proposal, and on her family's acceptance, gets engaged to her.
+Sameer comes to Gohar's house with his proposal, and on her family's acceptance, gets engaged to her.
 On the other hand, the same day, Kashif gets engaged to Donia.

-Saleem meets secretly with Sameer and gives him a list of materialistic things he wants under the pretense that it’s for Gohar’s security, in exchange for Gohar’s wedding with him.
+Saleem meets secretly with Sameer and gives him a list of materialistic things he wants under the pretence that it's for Gohar’s security, in exchange for Gohar’s wedding with him.
 Sameer agrees on the condition that after the wedding, Saleem and his family should maintain no contact with Gohar.
+The reason Sameer showed was that his mother's quite class conscious, and he and Gohar have a huge difference in status, so he didn't want to have problems regarding.
 Saleem agrees reluctantly.